Program overview

 Program Overview

 Humber’s Computer Systems Technician - Information Technology Infrastructure and Services diploma program is designed to equip students for careers in the information and communications technology (ICT) sector.
-This program lays a solid foundation in IT infrastructure, covering essential areas such as device configuration, operating systems, programming, and scripting.
-Students will gain hands-on experience with both hardware and software components, enhancing the performance of computer systems.
+The program focuses on building a solid foundation in IT infrastructure, including wired and wireless network devices, operating systems, and programming.
+Students will gain hands-on experience with virtualization tools, network infrastructure, and security essentials, preparing them for roles such as system administrators.
+The curriculum emphasizes the integration of public cloud services with organizational infrastructure, ensuring graduates are well-versed in supporting various cloud environments.
+With a strong emphasis on customer service and teamwork, students will develop the interpersonal skills that employers value.

 Program Structure